-Business owners in America have faced several types of unexpected events over the past few years like wildfires that span several states, hurricanes, and a worldwide viral pandemic.
-So it’s become obvious that even the most successful business is easily and quickly crippled when these things occur.
-Many small business owners love the personal asset protection they get when they form an LLC because they can feel safe knowing that even if they were to lose their business, their assets remain safe.
+Even the most successful business can be easily and quickly crippled by unexpected circumstances.
+So, many small business owners love the personal asset protection they get when they form an LLC because they feel safe knowing that even if they were to lose their business, their assets would remain safe.

 The next reason that many business owners choose to form LLCs is they can choose to keep their personal information safe with a New Mexico LLC.

 Unfortunately, cybercriminals and online con artists have become masters of their trade over the past decade or so.
 They can now quickly steal your identity and accumulate thousands of dollars in debt in your name with scant pieces of seemingly inconsequential information.

 Other business types are required to list their personal information on the public record with the New Mexico Secretary of State.

 But owners of LLCs can keep their personal information off the public record by using an LLC formation service.